 Dr Kerrie Stevenson

-Kerrie is an NHS Public Health Doctor and National Institute for Health and Care Research (NIHR) Doctoral PhD Fellow based at the UCL Institute of Health Informatics and The University of Oxford.
-Originally from Northern Ireland, she graduated from The University of Edinburgh in 2017, and worked as a junior doctor in North-West London before specialising in Public Health as an NIHR Academic Clinical Fellow based at the London School of Hygiene and Tropical Medicine (LSHTM).
+Kerrie is an NHS Public Health Physician and National Institute for Health and Care Research (NIHR) Doctoral Fellow based at the UCL Institute of Health Informatics with an honorary contract with LSHTM.
+Originally from Northern Ireland, she graduated from The University of Edinburgh in 2017, and worked as a junior doctor in North-West London before specialising in Public Health as an NIHR Academic Clinical Fellow based at the LSHTM BETWEEN 2019-2022.
 Kerrie graduated with distinction from the MSc in Public Health at LSHTM in 2021, before gaining a prestigious NIHR Doctoral Fellowship in 2022.

 Kerrie's research explores the impact of conflict and migration on maternal and child health, having been influenced by her experiences of conflict whilst growing up in Northern Ireland.
 In November 2022 she began a PhD exploring maternity care for underserved migrant women in the UK, and will use the newly created Million Migrant Cohort Study to explore perinatal outcomes amongst low-income migrants to the UK, as well as the UK and Ireland Confidential Enquiry in Maternal Deaths (MBRRACE-UK) database to explore factors associated with maternal death amongst migrant women in the UK.
 She is collaborating with a range of stakeholders in this work including NHS England, the Department for Health and Social Care, the Royal College of Obstetricians and Gynaecologists, the Royal College of Midwives, Maternity Action, and Doctors of the World UK.